“… Michael’s birthday. It’s gonna be awesome.”

-“When we first became aware of Michael’s project, we were inclined to see it as just another extreme idea from a well-meaning fan,” said Mr. Idol’s manager, Tony Dimitriades.
+“When we first became aware of Michael’s project we were inclined to see it as just another extreme idea from a well-meaning fan,” said Idol’s manager, Tony Dimitriades.
 “But as Michael’s campaign continued, his persistence and resourcefulness won Billy over.”

-In the meantime, Mr. Henrichsen, who sings, plays guitar and does a passable Idol impersonation, put together an ‘80s cover band, Nite Wave.
+In the meantime Henrichsen, who sings, plays guitar and does a passable Idol impersonation, put together an `80s cover band, Nite Wave.
 They began playing a series of charity concerts dubbed Billy Idol Aid and raised more than $10,000 for the American Red Cross and Northwest Harvest, which supplies meals to food banks.

-But when October 2011 came around, Mr. Idol didn’t show.
-Instead, he sent a video saying he was sorry he couldn’t make it — but there was always next year.
+But when October 2011 came around, Idol didn’t show.
+Instead, he sent a video, saying he was sorry he couldn’t make it _ but there was always next year.

 And when 900-plus people showed up for Billy Idol Aid IV, they were treated to an official video announcement from the man himself.

-“The people of the world have spoken,” Mr. Idol thundered.
-“The dream will become reality.”
+“The people of the world have spoken!”
+Idol thundered.
+“The dream will become reality …”

-“It’s going to be pretty much the coolest night ever,” said Mr. Henrichsen, whose birthday was Monday.
-“We’ll have as much fun as possible before we get to the 9-to-5 part of my life.”
+“It’s gonna be pretty much the coolest night ever,” says Henrichsen, whose birthday was Monday.
+“We’ll have as much fun as possible before we get to the 9-5 part of my life.”